Karim-ezzedine/CartKit/README.md

 For applications supporting multiple OS versions, Core Data remains the safest default.

+---

 ### Custom storage

 Applications may provide their own `CartStore` implementation.

-Custom storage is useful when persistence is handled by an existing system, requires custom synchronization, or is intentionally ephemeral.
+Custom storage is useful when an existing system handles persistence, requires custom synchronization, or is intentionally ephemeral.

 Custom implementations must respect domain invariants but are otherwise unconstrained.